dsouths/PROJECT---3/README.md

 <h2>UX</h2>

+As a player of hangman I want to guess letters so that I can complete the word & guess it before the final hangman stage, to win the game.

-I plan to incorporate the following into the user experience (UX):
+I plan to incorporate the following into the user experience (UX) to help achieve this:
  * a game that is easy to understand, intuative & entertaining for the user
  * the user can easily distinguish when the game is over & can easily restart the game to play again
+ * when the game begins the letters appear as "~" to indicate how many letters are in the word
+ * when the correct letter is guessed it appears in the word & the dashed word is update with the guess letters
+ * the player can guess a word
+ * validation within the game to stop the user from guessing numbers or two or more letters incorrectly while still allowing player to guess the word
  * the game should work without any bugs or faults